 How to Turn On or Off Finding and Downloading New Extensions When Narrator Starts in Windows 11

-This guide shows you how to control whether Narrator finds and downloads new extensions each time it starts on your Windows 11 PC.
+Manage how Narrator finds and downloads new extensions on your Windows 11 PC with this guide.

 Open Settings and go to Accessibility, then Narrator.
 Scroll to Experimental features and find the “Find and download new extensions on Narrator startup” option.
 Check the box to enable it, or uncheck it to disable automatic downloads.